strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/functions.md

 - fill the database with some necessary data
 - declare custom conditions for the [Role-Based Access Control (RBAC)](/developer-docs/latest/setup-deployment-guides/configurations/optional/rbac.md) feature

-The bootstrap function can be synchronous, asynchronous, or return a premise:
+The bootstrap function can be synchronous, asynchronous, or return a promise:

 **Synchronous function**